InspireCraft/ProjectOMG/doc/design/high_level_design_document.md

 ## Introduction

-This High-Level Design (HLD) document provides a comprehensive overview of the architecture for Project OMG, a 2D top-down, multiplayer, match-based game.
-The document outlines the system architecture, major components, data flow, technology stack, integration points, non-functional requirements, and deployment strategy.
 The objective is to create a robust, scalable, and maintainable game system that delivers an engaging multiplayer experience.
+This document outlines the functional / non-functional requirements, system architecture and the component overview.

 ## Requirements

 ### Functional requirements

-1. **Multiplayer support**:
-   - The game must support multiplayer gameplay with players connecting from different PCs.
+1. **Multiplayer support**: The game must support multiplayer gameplay with players connecting from different PCs.

-2. **Top-down 2D view**:
-   - The game must have a top-down 2D view.
+2. **Top-down 2D view**: The game must have a top-down 2D view.

-3. **Character lock on camera**:
-   - The camera must stay locked on the player's character during gameplay.
+3. **Character lock on camera**: The camera must stay locked on the player's character during gameplay.

-4. **Match-based gameplay**:
-   - The game must be match-based with no progression save between matches.
+4. **Match-based gameplay**: The game must be match-based with no progression save between matches

-5. **Character creation**:
-   - Players must be able to create characters, choosing from various classes and skills.
+5. **Character creation**: Players must be able to create characters, choosing from various classes and skills.

-6. **Skill synergy**:
-   - The game must support skill synergy (e.g., combining fire and poison skills to create different effects).
+6. **Skill synergy**: The game must support skill synergy (e.g., combining fire and poison skills to create different effects). .

-7. **PvPvE gameplay**:
-   - The game must support both player versus player (PvP) and player versus environment (PvE) interactions.
+7. **PvPvE gameplay**: The game must support both player versus player (PvP) and player versus environment (PvE) interactions.

-8. **Intelligent bots**:
-   - The game must include intelligent AI-controlled bots.
+8. **Intelligent bots**: The game must include intelligent AI-controlled bots

-9. **Interactive environment**:
-   - The game environment must include interactable elements such as destructible objects.
+9. **Interactive environment**: The game environment must include interactable elements such as destructible objects.

-10. **End-game statistics**:
-    - The game must display detailed statistics at the end of each match.
+10. **End-game statistics**: The game must display detailed statistics at the end of each match.

-11. **Monitoring statistics throughout the game**:
-    - The game must monitor and display statistics during gameplay.
+11. **Monitoring statistics throughout the game**: The game must monitor and display statistics during gameplay.

 ### Non-functional requirements